 Charlie Brooker’s award-winning sci-fi series Black Mirror is like a new generation’s version of The Twilight Zone (which is also returning to television soon), but with a modern, technology-driven twist.
 The series’ dark, ominous stories examine what might happen if technological development, and our seemingly innocuous digital habits, were taken too far.
 Surprise endings or terrifying awakenings are at the core of every episode, so it’s no surprise that each of the short but compelling seasons has mesmerized viewers and, with everything going on in the world right now, occasionally hit close to home in unexpected ways.

-After having indulged in all 19 thought-provoking episodes to date, we’ve selected the cream of the crop – the 10 best episodes, which we’ve ranked from 10th to our absolute favorite episode.
+After having indulged in all 19 thought-provoking episodes and one movie to date, we’ve selected the cream of the crop – the 10 best stories, which we’ve ranked from 10th to our absolute favorite Black Mirror tale.
 Note: There are a lot of spoilers ahead.